rafed/devra/content/posts/DATABASE/how to connect django to existing database/index.md

 image: "image.png"
 ---

-What if you needed to connect a django project with an exiting database that already contains data?
+Do you need to connect a django project with an exiting database that already contains data?
 In this tutorial we will learn how to connect an existing MySQL database to a django project.

 ## Get an existing database

-If don't have an existing database to play with, you can get one at [mysqltutorial.org](https://www.mysqltutorial.org/mysql-sample-database.aspx/)
+If you don't have an existing database to play with, you can get one at [mysqltutorial.org](https://www.mysqltutorial.org/mysql-sample-database.aspx/)

 ## Import the data to MySQL